fishdeity/iRO-Missing_Features_Additions/README.md

 # Installation Steps #

-### Adding for Non-GPF Types ###
-- **System/monster_size_effect_new.lub**
-  1. Go into your Ragnarok folder's **System** folder (e.g. C:\Gravity\Ragnarok Online\System\).
-  2. Download and drag & drop mine inside your System folder.
-It will replace the original one.
-- **System/unidentified_shows_item.zip**
-  1. Download and move my zip file into your iRO's **System** folder.
-Extract the zip file's contents in there.
-  2. Run **iteminfo.bat**, a command prompt should open, then press any button.
-  3. Feel free to delete the zip file now.
-      - Game updates will overwrite **iteminfo.lub**, just re-run **iteminfo.bat** each time to reupdate.
-        - Make a shortcut of iteminfo.bat and place on desktop for easier access.
-      - If you wish to go back to original, replace the **iteminfo.lub** with original one.
-      - customeffects.lua will be generated, it contains custom light effect for items
-        - You can add/remove anything you like in here.

 ### Adding for GPF types (Original Method) ###
 Note this works only for files ending with .gpf or .grf
 1. Download and install a program like **GRF Editor**: http://www.mediafire.com/?aflylbhblrzpz0h